MaksimDzhangirov/backendBankExample/docs/part38-eng.md

 Hello guys, welcome to the backend master class!

-If you still remember, in the first lecture of the course, we've learned about DB diagram, a free service built by Holistics that helps us design the database using DBML, or database markup language, visualize the entity-relationship diagrams of the table, and then automatically generate and export SQL codes of the
+If you still remember, in the first lecture of the course, we've learned about dbdiagram.io, a free service built by Holistics that helps us design the database using DBML, or database markup language, visualize the entity-relationship diagrams of the table, and then automatically generate and export SQL codes of the